Toaplan Vol 1_header

 Dedicated to any retro gaming collector is Retro-Bit® Publishing’s Toaplan Shooters Collector’s Edition!

 The Toaplan Shooters Collector’s Edition is our most ambitious release to date.
 It brought four classic “shoot ’em up” titles by Toaplan® for the SEGA Genesis®/Mega Drive to our fans.
 Each game - Hellfire, Truxton, Fire Shark, and Zero Wing - came chock full of extras.
-Zero Wing (known for the “All Your Base Are Belong To Us” meme) received full translations for each of its 30+ endings as well as being officially released in North America.
+Zero Wing (known for the “All Your Base Are Belong To Us” meme) received full translations for each of its 30+ endings, as well as being officially released in North America for the first time ever.
 Each title could be purchased on its own or as a full bundle - great for fans new and old, alike!

 Toaplan Shooters - Collector's Edition Bundle